-Top 40 Philosophy is a podcast, blog, and e-book series exploring philosophical ideas through popular music.
+Top 40 Philosophy is a podcast, blog, and e-book series by Micah Tillman, exploring philosophical ideas through popular music.
 It is living proof that philosophy can be fun and pop music can be deep (even when it’s trying it’s hardest to be shallow).

 Each episode of the podcast investigates the philosophical themes at play in a pop, rock, rap, or country song that you either already know, or probably should (given how popular it is, and what a popular person you are).
 Each blog post either provides show notes for a podcast episode, or provides some other wondrous content for your edification.